Standard ILAPI Documentation

 GraphiteBot uses a hierarchy of data sources to extract information from HTML documents:

-- It looks at the page's first
+- Reads the webpage's first

-Text context
+Text extraction

 Recommendations

-- Use One
+url. - Use a single

 Graphite Growth™